Kiinzu/Beaverwall-protocol/README.md

 ### Stage-1
 Stage 1 of this project is to create the logic behind the program, currently I'm using python to create the basic code and a **credentials.txt** as its' Database.

+### Stage-2
+We are trying to deploy the private blockchain using the GETH.